 ‘A curious one, you are,’ she whispers.
 Like fingers on a chalkboard, it was, a clawed voice that tore at your very animus.
 There’s a soft sound, and then she’s at the bars.
 I can’t see her – I never saw her wholly – but she was inches from me.
 We’re almost touching.
 To be close to her is overpowering to the senses.
 It’s as if you’re being eaten, and ravenously loving every second of it.
 There’s no place she left untouched, mind or body.
 Despite the warnings in my head, I lean against the bars, letting myself get enfolded by her.
 She smells of jasmine, but there’s a hint of death there; an underlying corruption.
 ‘You are a strange man to resist me.
 Tell me of yourself.’

 ‘Not much to say,’ I answer.
 ‘I knew you were here.’

-‘I sensed your mind as you approached my prison.
+‘I felt your mind as you approached my prison.
 You are like a beacon to me.
 What is your name?’

 ‘Mine?’
 She laughs softly, like the tinkling of a thousand tiny crystals.
 I shivered although it was far from cold.
-‘I’ve no need for a name, as nobody who lives is there to call me.
+‘I’ve no need for a name, as nobody who lives is there to call me by it.
 I had one once, but that is lost.
-You can give me one if it pleases you.’
+You can give me a name if it pleases you.’

 ‘Sure.
 I’ll name you Juonte, after a girl I knew.’